kangjiaju/awesome-Inspection_robot_with_LLMs/README.md

 ## Table of Contents

 - [Publications and Preprints](#publications-and-preprints)
-  - 3D Scene Understanding
+  - 3D Scene Understanding Based on LLMs
-  - Autonomous Navigation Based on Large Language Models
   - SLAM
   - Intelligent Dialogue and Task Collaboration
   - Automated Defect Identification and Diagnosis